 Most French breakfasts found on menus in restaurants, hotels, and home kitchens in France are light according to American standards, consisting of coffee, sometimes hot chocolate, and a roll or toast accompanied by a sweet spread of some sort.
 This modest menu may not be satisfying enough for some, leaving many starting their day on a hungry note.
 That's why this selection of foods includes both classic French breakfast items as well as those that are inspired by French cuisine and its... ingredients (and would be too filling to be part of a traditional French breakfast).
-If feeling ambitious and serving a large group, you can make the entire menu; or choose just a few dishes to create a luxurious feast of easy recipes that will start any day off right.
+If you are feeling ambitious and serving a large group, make the entire menu; otherwise, choose just a few dishes to create a luxurious feast of easy recipes that will start any day off right.

 01 of 07

 When Princess Maria Theresa of Spain married King Louis XIV, she gave him a gift of the dark chocolate that was favored in her homeland.
 The King took to the rich sweet immediately and employed a royal chocolate maker to create and sell chocolate, which has been a part of French food and culture ever since.

 This hot drink is a wonderful example of how the French use chocolate in luxurious ways.
 Considered French hot chocolate, chocolat chaud is quite irresistible.
 Chocolate is simply melted with water and then combined with milk to create a thick and rich beverage often enjoyed at breakfast time.